tarantool/grafana-dashboard/README.md

     # vendor/grafana-dashboard/dashboard/panels/common.libsonnet

     default_metric_target( # plain "select metric" shortcut
-      datasource, # Target datasource.
+      datasource_type, # Target datasource type.
 Use grafana-dashboard/dashboard/variable.libsonnet to fill this value metric_name, # Target metric name to select job, # (Prometheus only) Prometheus metrics job.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value policy, # (InfluxDB only) InfluxDB metrics policy.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value measurement, # (InfluxDB only) InfluxDB metrics measurement.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value converter, # (InfluxDB only, default 'mean') InfluxDB metrics converter (aggregation, selector, etc.)
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value policy, # (InfluxDB only) InfluxDB metrics policy.
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value measurement, # (InfluxDB only) InfluxDB metrics measurement.
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value converter, # (InfluxDB only, default 'mean') InfluxDB metrics converter (aggregation, selector, etc.)
     ),

-    default_rps_target( # counter metric transformed to rps shortcut datasource, # Target datasource.
+    default_rps_target( # counter metric transformed to rps shortcut datasource_type, # Target datasource type.
 Use grafana-dashboard/dashboard/variable.libsonnet to fill this value metric_name, # Target metric name to select job, # (Prometheus only) Prometheus metrics job.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value rate_time_range, # (Prometheus only) Prometheus rps computation rate time range.
-Use vendor/grafana-dashboard/dashboard/variable.libsonnet to fill this value policy, # (InfluxDB only) InfluxDB metrics policy.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value measurement, # (InfluxDB only) InfluxDB metrics measurement.
-Use grafana-dashboard/dashboard/variable.libsonnet to fill this value
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value rate_time_range, # (Prometheus only) Prometheus rps computation rate time range.
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value policy, # (InfluxDB only) InfluxDB metrics policy.
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value measurement, # (InfluxDB only) InfluxDB metrics measurement.
+If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value
     )
     ```